 The regular school day begins at 7:25 AM and ends at 2:35 PM.
 Students should be in their first period classrooms by 7:25 AM.
 Students who arrive after 7:25 AM are tardy for school.
 Students who arrive after 8:10 AM will be reported as absent in the A.M.
 (45 minutes to 3.5 hours late = half day absence and leaving 45 minutes to 3.5 hours early = half day absence).
 Students who are late to school should report directly to the main office.
-They should present their excuse to office personnel who will issue an admittance slip.
-The admittance slip must be shown to the classroom teacher to gain entry to class.
+They should present their excuse to office personnel who will issue a pass to class.